uncovsky/unifloral/README.md

     - `models/` - actor and critic networks, taken from unifloral + added randomized prior network support
     - `utils/` - logging for visualizations, diversity of ensemble predictions, scheduling of Lagrangians, etc.
 - The subdirectory `results` contains all the data from experiments + visualization scripts, and figures from the thesis.

+### Summary of Training Loop
+The training logic shared by all algorithms is implemented in the function *make_train_step()* * `algorithms/unified.py`.
+This training loop is instantiated with selected critic and ensemble (diversity) regularization terms, which are specified via CLI arguments and implemented in their respective `infra/` entries.
+To see how different hyperparameters from the original algorithms map to parameters of the framework, refer to the `configs` directory.